 For the handful of people here who aren’t reading John Scalzi’s blog, I wrote about the genesis of Silence.
 It’s live today.
 I talk about Silence and the major influence that made that book what it is.

-I have been fighting a rearguard action against a sinus infection for the past two weeks, and I am at that stage where any movement of my head – at all – is Very Unpleasant.
+I have been fighting a rearguard action against a sinus infection for the past two weeks, and I am at that stage where any movement of my head — at all — is Very Unpleasant.
 This has killed Yoga for the past week, and I am therefore feeling sluggish.
 But!
 Cast in Peril’s copy-edits went back to Luna last week.
 I just got email informing me that the page proofs are on the way, and should arrive tomorrow.
-Those are the last things I have to review before the book is out of my hands – at least until author’s copies arrive.
+Those are the last things I have to review before the book is out of my hands — at least until author’s copies arrive.
 The title of the next Cast novel is: Cast in Sorrow.
-I may have mentioned, some time back, … Continue reading
+I may have mentioned, some time back, that I had written 50k works of Touch, the follow up to Silence … Continue reading

 Silence is now out in the wilds (in theory).
 It’s May 1st.
 Book days are always both exciting and nerve-wracking: Exciting because book!
-Nerve-wracking because the book–and my writing of it–is finally open to public scrutiny.
+Nerve-wracking because the book – and my writing of it – is finally open to public scrutiny.
 Some people will love it.
 Some people will hate it.
-There’s always a little bit of fear lurking in the midst of the excitement – both are genuine.
+There’s always a little bit of fear lurking in the midst of the excitement — both are genuine.
 What I can say about Silence is that it’s the first of three books, it’s contemporary fantasy, and it doesn’t — I’m sorry — have much in the way of romance in it.
 It’s the Michelle version of a ghost story.
 It has a cover I adore, by artist Cliff Nielsen.
-The book jacket is a bit … Continue reading
+The book jacket is a bit of (a lot of) a spoiler, so if you haven’t read it and you … Continue reading